-POLICY HD8 THE RADLETT BUNGALOWS
+POLICY HD7 THE RADLETT BUNGALOWS

-HD8.1 Development proposals which impact on any of the Radlett Bungalows identified for their individual and/or group value in contributing positively to local townscape character should protect or enhance this contribution.
-(Ref.
-Map Policy HD8.1)
+HD7.1 Development proposals which impact on any of the Radlett Bungalows identified identified on Policy HD7 Map for their individual and group value in contributing positively to local townscape character should protect or enhance this contribution.

-HD8.2 Replacement of an existing bungalow or chalet bungalow must be commensurate in terms of ridge height and its setting.
-Applications shall respond positively to and are in keeping with key features typical of local bungalows and their setting while adapting to current building, access and energy efficiency standards.
-(Ref.
-Figure 15)
+HD7.2 Replacement of an existing bungalow or chalet bungalow identified for its individual and/or group value must be broadly commensurate in terms of its existing ridge height and respect its wider setting.

+Applications shall respond positively to and be in keeping with key features typical of local bungalows and their setting while adapting to current building, access and energy efficiency standards.